survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 ### Connecting *babel-loader* with Webpack

-Now that we have the loader installed, we can connect it with Webpack configuration.
+Now that we have the loader installed, we can connect it with webpack configuration.
 In addition to a loader definition, we can perform an additional tweak to make imports without an extension possible.
 Leaving the extension visible is a valid alternative.

 Webpack provides a field known as [resolve.extensions](https://webpack.js.org/guides/migrating/#resolve-extensions) that can be used for this purpose.
 If you want to allow imports like `import Button from './Button';`, set it up as follows: